DNACENSolutions/dnac_ansible_workflows/workflows/fabric_devices_info/README.md

 - Cisco Catalyst Center 2.3.7.9 or later
 - Ansible 2.9 or higher
 - Python 3.9 or higher
-- dnacentersdk 2.9.3 or higher
+- catalystcentersdk 2.9.3 or higher
-- cisco.dnac collection 6.42.0 or higher
+- cisco.catalystcenter collection 6.42.0 or higher
 - SDA fabric site(s) configured in Catalyst Center
 - Fabric devices provisioned and operational